-AACR Gertude B. Elion Cancer Research Award
+AACR Gertrude B. Elion Cancer Research Award

 With generous support from GlaxoSmithKline, the AACR Gertrude B. Elion Cancer Research Award encourages and supports tenure-eligible junior faculty to conduct research in cancer etiology, diagnosis, treatment, or prevention.
-The recipient is required to give a presentation of their research in a mini-symposium at the AACR Annual Meeting.

 Acknowledgement of Support